ciselab/CodeBert-CodeToText-Reproduction/README.md

 The Containers starts ~20 threads for training and your server should have >20 cores.

 In comparison, training on a RTX 1070 took 7h per epoch.
-However, mounting GPUs into a container is hard, so its not yet implemented.

 ## Known issues